Medicine & Public Health (MD/MPH)

-A student may resign from the MD/MPH dual degree program by submitting a letter to the director of the MD/MPH program, the BUSM Registrar, and the BUSPH Registrar.
+A student may withdraw from the MD/MPH dual degree program by submitting a letter to the director of the MD/MPH program, the BUSM Registrar, and the BUSPH Registrar.
 This will not affect the MD in and of itself.

 Eligibility & Application

 All medical students accepted to BUSM are eligible to apply to the MD/MPH dual degree program.
-Students interested in the MD/MPH program must apply first to BUSM.
-Selecting the MD/MPH program on the AMCAS application alerts the Admissions Office at BUSM that the student is interested in the dual degree program.
+Students interested in the MD/MPH program must apply to BUSM first.
+Selecting the MD/MPH program on the AMCAS application alerts the Admissions office at BUSM that the student is interested in the dual degree program.
 It does not obligate the student to apply, and it has no impact on the likelihood of acceptance into BUSM.